sebastienserre/wp-openagenda/readme.txt

 9. Masonry layout (Pro Version)

 == Changelog ==
+= 1.7.0 == 17/03/2019
+* FEATURES -- Manage your events directly in your WordPress Back-Office
+* FEATURES -- Improve the Slider Shortcode -- Add the "display_description" params ( set to "true" to enable )

 = 1.6.1 == 13/03/2019
 * BUGFIX -- Fix error on parsedown call